MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 	Sunday    53.35339 13.08261
 	Col Mean  57.96692
 ~~~~
-### Creating a New Data Set with Variable Transformations
+### Creating a new data set with variable transformations

 Now use the *rxDataStep* function to create a new data set containing the variables in *ADS.xdf* plus additional variables created through transformations.
 Typically additional variables are created using the *transforms* argument.
 See the [ScaleR User's Guide](scaler-user-guide-introduction.md) for information on doing more complex transformations using a transform function.
 Remember that all expressions used in *transforms* must be able to be processed on a chunk of data at a time.